-In this project, you'll learn how they can make a keychain by connecting letters together to make a solid object for 3D printing.
+In this project, you'll learn how you can make a keychain by connecting letters together to make a solid object for 3D printing.

 You can follow along with this lesson by opening the Name that Keychain project for a step-by-step guide in the Tinkercad interface.